Rules & Strategies

 Spinner: The spinner is located between the two upper flippers and scores 100 points or 2,000 points when lit.
 The spinner is lit by completing L–I–Z–A–R–D on the six stationary targets by the left ramp entrance.
 The spinner is unlit at the beginning of each ball.

-* There are switches at the ramp exits that are responsible for liting A and B and scoring the 10,000 points and bonus advance.
-However, these switches are inactive unless the A/B lites are caused to flash via their respective roll-under switches.
+* There is one switch at the ramp exit which is hidden under the lizard head and is common to both A/B ramp sides.
+The exit switch is responsible for liting A or B, scoring the 10,000 points and advancing the bonus.
+However, the exit switch is inactive unless the A/B lites are caused to flash via their respective roll-under entrance switches.
 I suppose it's possible for a poorly shot ball to travel so slowly around the top of the ramp that the lites would stop flashing before the ball exited the lizard head.
-I that case, all you'd get for your shot are the 10 points from the roll-under switch.
+In that case, all you'd get for your shot are the 10 points from the roll-under entrance switches.

 A ball passing through an inlane lites the opposing A/B ramp for a mystery award.
 The mystery award remains lit for only a short preset period.
 The award ranges from 30,000 to 99,000 points.

 Multiball: The ball lock mechanism is a horseshoe-shaped passage that wraps around the left ramp entrance.
 Balls are shot into the right side of the passage and are ejected from the left side.
-A backhanded shot from the left flipper is the easiest way to lock a ball.
+A backhand shot from the left flipper is the easiest way to lock a ball.
 There is no prerequisite for locking balls.
 A ball may be locked at any time (except during multiball).
 2-ball and 3-ball multiball are possible.
 2-ball multiball is commenced by locking one ball and shooting the second ball to the top right stationary target.
 All scores double during 2-ball multiball.
 3-ball multiball is commenced by locking two ball and shooting the third ball to the top right stationary target or by shooting the third ball into the lock passage.
 All scores triple during 3-ball multiball.
-Any balls shot into the lock passage during multiball are ejected.
-The lock passage scores _____ points ??and a bonus advance??
+Each ball shot into the lock passage scores 30,000 points and two bonus advances.
+Any balls shot into the lock passage during multiball are immediately ejected.
+Any balls shot into the lock passage during multiball score 30,000 points times the number of balls in play (i.e. 60,000 or 90,000 points).
 Opponents may "steal" each other's locked balls.

 L-I-Z-A-R-D Stationary Targets: Six L–I–Z–A–R–D targets surround the left ramp entrance and lock passage.
-Each target scores _____ points ??and a bonus advance??.
+Each lit or unlit target scores 1,000 points and 1 bonus advance.
+Shooting the sixth and final unlit target scores 50,000 points.
+Lit targets remain lit from ball to ball.
 Completing L–I–Z adds one time unit to the left magna-save.
 Completing A–R–D adds one time unit to the right magna-save.
 Completing all six targets spots an A or B, lites the spinner and advances the bonus multiplier up through 2x, 3x, 4x, 5x and finally to a maximum of 10x (that's a lot of targets!).
 The bonus multiplier resets at the beginning of each ball.

 Magna-save: A magna-save is located above each inlane and can save a ball from the outlanes.
-Each magna-save is activated by a respective button located above the flipper buttons.
+Each magna-save is activated by a respective magna-save button located forward of each flipper button.
 Each magna-save has three associated inserts indicating three time units.
 Each magna-save may be activated until its respective three time units are exhausted.
 Spent time units may be replenished via the L–I–Z–A–R–D targets as noted above.
+I hopelessly suck at magna-save.
+Usually I forget it's there.
+When I do remember I usually miss the ball.
+When I do catch the ball I often exhaust my time units before the ball settles enough to drop down the inlane.
+But going for the inlane is probably the wrong strategy.
+The way to conserve time units is to momentarily press the magna-save button so as to reverse the direction of the ball and fling it back to the middle of the playfield in one smooth motion.
+I doubt I will ever master such a skill.

-Slingshots: The slingshots are of the usual shape and location and score _____ points.
-Rebound switches?
+Slingshots: The slingshots are of the usual shape and location and score 10 points.
+There are no other rebound switches.

 Inlanes: The inlanes are of the usual configuration, score 3,000 points, score a bonus advance and lite the opposing mystery award.